microsoft/rushjs.io-website/pages/advanced/api.md

 navigation_source: docs_nav
 ---

 Rush provides an API for use by automation scripts.
-It is documented in integrated API reference for all Rush Stack projects:
+It is documented in the integrated API reference for all Rush Stack projects:

 &nbsp;&nbsp;&nbsp;&nbsp; [API Reference: @microsoft/rush-lib package](https://rushstack.io/pages/api/rush-lib/)